gummyworm/monster/README.md

 Note that the scope of the `@L0` defined under `PROC0` is valid until the next non-local label (`PROC1`) at which point the name is recylced and may be used again.

-Because of the implementation of local labels, they _can_ be accessed by prepending the global label that encapsulates them.
+Because of the way local labels are implemented they are not totally inaccessible.
+They _can_ be accessed by prepending the global label that encapsulates them.
 This can be used to emulate structural data types e.g.
 ```